Peltandra virginica: Taxonomy

 Arrow arum, Peltandra virginica, is a member of the arum family, Araceae, and is known by the names tuckahoe, green arrow arum, and peltandre.

-It was first identified as "tockowhough" by William Strachey, Secretary of the Colony of Virginia in 1611, in his book "The Historie of Travaile Into Virginia Britannia".
+It was first identified as "tockowhough" by William Strachey, Secretary of the Colony of Virginia in 1611, in his book The Historie of Travaile Into Virginia Britannia.
 He describes its starchy root as a primary food source of the Powhatan Indians which they gathered from the marshes of Virginia.
 It was originally described as Arum virginicum by Carl Linnaeus in 1753 and has also been placed in the genera Alocasia, Caladium, Calla, Lecontia, and Rensselaeria.
 Other synonyms include Peltandra luteospadix and P. tharpii.

 In the eastern United States and Canada where Peltandra virginica resides, one other Peltandra species exists, P. sagittifolia.
 P. virginica can be distinguished from the other extant taxon of Peltandra by the variation in leaf form, average greater size in non-reproductive structures, and the difference in color of the fruit.
 The fruit of P. sagittifolia is red with a white spathe, and the fruit of P. virginica are green to purple with a green to yellow green spathe.

 Distribution and habitat

 Peltandra virginica is a native to North America; its range spans the entire eastern coast of the United States and goes as far west as Texas.
 It is also naturalized in areas of California up to Oregon and is present in eastern regions of Canada.
 It mostly inhabits the wetlands and swamps, including marshes and bogs.

+It can be found elsewhere in North America as an introduced species and often an invasive plant.